Razyapoo/KGBClusteringDocumentation/user_documentation.md

 <h2 id="summary">Summary</h2>

-The main motivation behind the "grouping of clustering" extension is to bring the concept of zooming from mapping platforms into the Knowledge Graph browser.
+The main motivation behind the "grouping of clustering" extension is to bring the concept of zooming from mapping platforms into the Knowledge Graph Visual browser.
 Feel free to use the newly implemented features that will give you a fresh perspective on the graph.

 <h1 id="references">References</h1>